Dec 10, 2024

 What is average order value?

-Knowing your AOV gives you helpful insights into how your customers shop and can guide you in finding smart ways to encourage them to spend a little more each time.
+AOV gives you helpful insights into how your customers shop, which products are frequently bought together, and can guide you in finding smart ways to encourage them to spend a little more each time.

 How to calculate average order value?